gus0k/slides/src/iclr20.md

 Start: At the consumer level, most datasets contain only energy consumption information.

-End: This is not sufficient to evaluate grid flexibiliy in a reliable manner.
+End: This is not sufficient to evaluate grid flexibility in a reliable manner.
 We need a tighter specification.

 ::::::::::::::::::::::::::::::